+Your name:

+Waitlist?

+□ Yes

+□ No

-Your name and class: Waitlist? □ Yes □ No A Little Reflection / Little Relicotion 1.
-Why are you here?
-What is your program?
-2. What are your personal outcomes / expe Be specific!
-(3 minimum) ectations for this class?
-3. Help us to understand your background: are (in brackets include the grade): The 3 highest level math classes you took 4.
-Help us to plan this sequence: Do you p olan to take PH203 this year? □ Ye es □ No 5.
-What other classes do you take this term?
-6. Have you regularly scheduled time to stu How many hours? udy for PH202 during the week? □ Ye es 🗆 No 7.
-Do you plan regularly meeting other stud lents to study for this class? □ Y€ es 🗆 No Do you plan regularly coming to TASS (Tutor Assisted Study Session) for this class?
-Time TBD: What works for you?
-3 hours • es 🗆 No 9.
-How often do you plan to see your instru 10.
+A Little Reflection

+- 1. Why are you here?
+What is your program? - What are your personal outcomes / expectations for this class?
+Be specific!
+(3 minimum) - 3.
+The 3 highest level math classes you took are (grade): - 4.
+Help us to plan this sequence: Physics classes do you plan to take during this academic year? □ PH202 □ PH203 - 5.
+What other classes do you take this term? - 6.
+Have you regularly scheduled time to study for this class each week? □ Yes □ No How many hours?
+When? - 7.
+Do you plan regularly meeting other students to study for this class? - 9.
+How often do you plan to see your instructor during student hours? - 10.
 Describe any foreseeable events that may hinder you to be successful in this course, or any specific requirements that may be necessary/helpful for you to perform the tasks for this class successfully.
 This is a good place to mention a balky car, a long commute, or anything...

-11. What can we do to make this class the best class you ever had?
+11. What can I do to make this class the best class you ever had?

-Please attach a picture of yourself - this will help me learn your name!
+Please attach a picture of yourself - thank you it will help me learn your name!